Mac, Mobile, and other Multi-Platform FAQs

 Your best solution is to get a second Windows machine - a small netbook or similar will do fine, ideal for a metronome - and the Windows 7 starter you get on small netbooks is fine too.

-If you are interested in the virtual machine approach - some users get it to work and some don't - so best to try it out first, though with the money back guarantee there is no problem getting a refund if you have already bought it and find it doesn't work.
+If you are interested in the virtual machine approach for Windows - some users get it to work and some don't - so best to try it out first, though with the money back guarantee there is no problem getting a refund if you have already bought it and find it doesn't work.

 I do have plans to make many simpler versions for mobile devices, a different app for each type of rhythm.
 See also this Poll - at thegearpage.net.
 I hope to make those multi-platform so that they can run on a Mac as well as mobile devices.
 But they will be much simpler apps without all the "bells and whistles" of Bounce Metronome Pro, each focussed on a different type of rhythm probably.